Roles and Lanes Guide LoL - How to play better in League of Legends

 How is that?

-Middle lane has more than four different angles for ganking.
+The middle lane has more than four different angles for ganking.
 Mid laner can have unexpected guests from the forest from both sides of the lane.

 Bot lane is the closest to Dragon, which makes it attractive for ganks.
 ADC and support share the lane, affecting each other.